peteraritchie/NamingThings/README.md

 ### Principles
 [Compartmentalization]: #compartmentalization
-**Compartmentalization** Compartmentalize things that can be reasoned about independently of other things; these are the things that require names.
+**Compartmentalization** Compartmentalize things that can be reasoned about independently of other things; these are the things that require unique names.
 One thing that makes naming hard is naming things that have no unique attributes or behavior.

 [Namespaces]: #namespace
 ### Namespaces
 Namespaces suit a couple of needs, both relating to the grouping of types.
-Grouping types within a namespace should be based on functionality.
+Grouping types within a namespace should be based on functionality of implemented by those types.

 **Use a pluralized noun for namespaces that group types related by interface A namespace that contains types related by interface should be named with a pluralized noun**.
 One is a grouping of types that implement a specific interface.
 A `Collections` suffix signifies the namespace contains types that implement interfaces that allow types to act as collections.